Martine Aubry: 2012 Presidential candidacy

-On 28 June 2011 Aubry said in a televised address from the former train station of Lille-Saint-Sauveur : "I have decided to propose my candidacy to the presidential election".
+On 28 June 2011, Aubry said in a televised address from the former train station of Lille-Saint-Sauveur: "I have decided to propose my candidacy to the presidential election".

-Following the first round of the citizens primary, she faced François Hollande in the second round of voting on October 16 in a two-way runoff.
+Following the first round of the citizens primary, she faced François Hollande in the second round of voting on 16 October in a two-way runoff.
 In the final round of voting, Hollande won the nomination with 56.6% of the vote.

 After Aubry's defeat in the primaries, she became one of the main supporters of the Francois Hollande presidential campaign.
 Aubry's name had been mentioned as a potential prime minister for François Hollande.
 But, after Hollande was elected President, he chose Jean-Marc Ayrault as Prime Minister; Aubry refused to join his cabinet.

 From 2014: statements of divergence

 On several occasions, Aubry expressed criticism of the Manuel Valls government, including the fact that he was chosen.
 In October 2014, she asked for a reorientation of the economic policy.

 During a press conference held on 23 September 2015, where Aubry confirmed the choice of Pierre de Saintignon as the head of list for the next coming Regional Elections, she said that the bad polls of the list are partly caused by some choices of the government.
 She was criticising Emmanuel Macron, Minister of Economy since 2014, saying: "Macron?
 How to tell it...
 The cup is full."

+Ahead of the Socialist Party's 2017 primaries, Aubry publicly endorsed Benoît Hamon as the party's candidate for the presidential election later that year.